-Course Policy on Group Work:
+Course Policy Regarding Group Work:

 All assignments must be completed on an individual basis.
-Collaborations among students for the purposes of writing assignments are prohibited.
+Collaborations among students for the purpose of completing assignments are prohibited.
 Any student(s) suspected of unauthorized collaboration will be reported to the dean's office for an academic misconduct investigation (see the university's policy on academic misconduct below).

-Course Policy on the Use of Electronic Devices and Recording of Lectures:
+Course Policy Regarding Use of Electronic Devices and Recording of Lectures:

-As with many classes at the University of Guelph, electronic recording of my classes is not allowed without prior consent.
-If I do permit recordings of our sessions, they are solely for the use of the authorized student, and may not be reproduced or transmitted to others without my express written consent.
+As with many classes at the University of Guelph, electronic recording of my classes is not allowed without my prior consent.
+If I do permit recordings of our sessions, they are solely for the use of the authorized student(s), and may not be reproduced or transmitted to others without my express written consent.

-Course Policy on Email Communication:
+Course Policy Regarding Email Communication and Office Hours:

-Where possible, I prefer that you come to my office hours to ask questions (especially as more substantive questions are often better handled in person, where I can help look through your data with you).
-To help with this, I am happy to hold office hours on an as-needed basis by appointment when it fits both of our schedules.
-Due to my current work and travel schedule, these office hours may be a combination of in-person and live online meetings.
+Where possible, I prefer that you attend my office hours to ask questions (especially as more substantive questions are often better handled in a synchronous, live environment - where I can help look through your data with you).
+To help with this, I am happy to hold these office hours on an as-needed basis by appointment when it fits both of our schedules.
+Given scheduling and COVID-19 limitations, my (and the TA's) office hours may be offered either inperson, online using web conferencing software, or using a combination of the above methods.

-That said, I am happy to answer emails about course policies, assignment expectations, or general inquiries, as long as I feel your question can be adequately answered in a single email (i.e., not a back-and-forth discussion).
-I reserve the right to ask students to come to either my in-person or online office hours to discuss any question if I feel it would be better addressed in a follow-up conversation (e.g., R help); or if it requires more substantive discussion than I can realistically provide in a single email.
+That being said, I am happy to answer emails about course policies, assignment expectations, or general inquiries; as long as I feel your question can be adequately answered in a single email (i.e., not a back-and-forth discussion).
+I reserve the right to ask students to come to my office hours to discuss any question if I feel that it would be better addressed in a follow-up conversation (e.g., R help); or if it requires more substantive discussion than I can realistically provide over email.
 I will do my best to answer any email I receive within 24 hours.